 - Dorothy Mann (Joyce Van Patten): A selfish, manipulative woman that wants to control her son in every area of his life.

 - Maryanne Hodge (Christine Forrest): She is an incompetent Nurse Ratched type of character.
 She doesn’t care for her patients, only for her annoying little bird Bogey.

 - Geoffrey Fisher (John Pankow): The seemingly helpful best friend of Allan.
 He has his own hidden selfish motivations.

 - Melanie Parker (Kate McNeil): One of the few people that try to help Allan without any selfish motivation.
 She is a master in her fields of study, and a professional in nearly all circumstances.

-- Dr. John Wiseman (Stanley Tucci): A young, confident doctor with very low morals.
+- Dr. John Wiseman (Stanley Tucci, Captain America: The First Avenger): A young, confident doctor with very low morals.

 - Linda Aikman (Janine Turner): Allan’s former girlfriend.
 A thoughtless, emotionally immature woman.

 This is some of Tom Savini most incredible work in my opinion.
 The special effects are flawless until the very end of the film.
 Jason Beghe plays a realistic quadriplegic by only moving his head, and emoting through his face.
 Monkey Shines is well paced, and keeps you on the edge of your seat.
 The setting is Allan’s personal prison his home.
 HIs home looks warm, and inviting, but as the the film goes on it becomes more claustrophobic, and unbearable.

 This is George Romero’s first studio film, and he hated the studio heads sticking their noses into his film, and adding unneeded jump-scares into it.
 Don’t compare Monkey Shines to any other George A. Romero films.
 Most of his other films are great, but so is Monkey Shines in its own special way.
 He was asked to make a creature feature, but he made an incredible story about a toxic friendship.